What's with the shirts?

 The purpose of wearing these staff shirts at events, such as the World Championships of Beach Ultimate in France, the USA Ultimate Masters Championships in Colorado and the Canadian Ultimate Championships in Ottawa, has been to start a conversation.
 To get people asking, talking and (hopefully) thinking about equity in ultimate.

 When I first came to Daniel with the design idea for the shirts, he asked me a question similar those listed above.
 I was proud that one of my own team members was challenging me on the idea, and, right then, I knew that this was the message I wanted to get out there and engage about with our community.

-- It means that society, including our wonderful ultimate community, needs to be working together to discuss, understand and make progress around the problem of equity.
+- It means that society, including our wonderful ultimate community, needs to be working together to discuss, understand and make progress around the problem of gender equity.